 (As an aside… another menu term that never fails to grab my attention: “bacon-wrapped” (see: Bacon Wrapped Brussels Sprouts; Bacon Wrapped Asparagus).
 Do I sense a future salmon recipe opportunity here?)

-If you are new to cooking salmon, start with my Baked Salmon in Foil, which has been viewed millions of times, has glowing reviews, and is foolproof.
+- If you are new to cooking salmon, start with my Baked Salmon in Foil, which has been viewed millions of times, has hundreds of glowing reviews, and is foolproof.

-In truth though, you don’t need any kind of serious cooking experience to make recipes like this honey glazed salmon with success.
+In truth though, you don’t need any kind of serious cooking experience to make recipes like these honey glazed salmon filets with success.

 This baked salmon recipe, in particular, is one of my favorites, because it tastes especially impressive.

-Thanks to the sweet-meets-salty honey soy glaze, it’s also a great starter fish recipe for seafood skeptics.
+Thanks to the sweet-meets-salty honey soy glaze, it’s also a great starter fish recipe for seafood skeptics (as is Teriyaki Salmon).

 How to Make Baked Honey Glazed Salmon